mojontwins/b166MP2/updates.md

 	* Problem is in the string telling the world type, expected 16 bytes, got 17 bytes.
 	* Problem was that for some reason worldtype.toString included "WorldType " prepended.

 * [X] When being teleported player is not being placed correctly in the portal.
 Check if this was just a glitch or if it happens always. - There's defintely something terribly wrong with the teleporter or the location you are moved to. -- Solved.
 The teleporter creation code was commented out in `ServerConfigurationManager.java`
 * [X] Restore the special cactus renderer.
-	* [ ] Restore the pane renderer.
-	* [ ] Correct lilypad texture!
+* [X] Correct lilypad texture!

 # b1.2